DSXiangLi/DecryptPrompt/README.md

 - InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning
 - Visual ChatGPT: Talking, Drawing and Editing with Visual Foundation Models
 - PaLM-E: An Embodied Multimodal Language Model

+### Others
+- Learnware: Small Models Do Big
+- The economic potential of generative AI
+- A PhD Student’s Perspective on Research in NLP in the Era of Very Large Language Models